Should I use

 A blinking LED uses less energy than a continuously lit LED of the same brightness.
 Thus bliking lights conserve battery power.
 This is an undeniable fact, but has nothing to do with safety.
 If you are worried about conserving battery power there are many solutions, easily rechargeable batteries or dynamo powered lights are the first things that come to mind.

 There is too little information to say anything meaningful about how a bicycle light affects the safety of the rider.
-Anybody who claims that a particular light is safer will most likely not have any research to back it up.
+Those who claim that a particular light is safer than another light often do not have any research to back it up.
+The reasoning that brighter light equals higher conspicuity and that higher conspicuity increases safety for the cyclist in any meaningful way seems logical, but is not supported by any research.

-The fact that it is harder to estimate the distance is a pretty serious argument against blinking lights.
-The noticeability also depends on the lack of other blinking lights.
+The fact that it is harder to estimate the distance is a pretty serious argument against flashing lights.
+The noticeability also depends on the lack of other flashing lights.

 Would the road be any safer if everybody would have blinking lights?
 Absolutely not, it would just turn into a big light show.
 Of course this argument only bears weight when there are other cyclists around.
 However, you should not go the road with the assumption that you are the only one there.
 Attention is a limited resource and by drawing attention to yourself, you are taking it away from others.

 Although safety is hard to measure, annoyance is not.
-There are many reports of people being annoyed by blinking bicycle lights, some claiming even to be temporarily blinded or getting seizures from them.
+There are many reports of people being annoyed by flashing bicycle lights, some claiming even to be temporarily blinded or getting seizures from them.

-My conclusion is as follows: there is no evidence that blinking lights are safer, but there is some evidence that it makes people dislike you.
-My recommendation is to use static lights, unless you want to annoy other people.
+My conclusion is as follows: there is no evidence that flashing lights are safer, but there is some evidence that it makes people dislike you.
+My recommendation is to use continous lights, unless you want to annoy other people.